Track 4 Emerging Technologies

 About: Tara Javidi, IEEE Fellow, is the Jerzy Lewak Chair and Professor at UC San Diego, specializing in active learning, control, and optimization, and stochastic networks.
 She served as Editor-in-Chief of the of IEEE JSAIT and on the ITSOC Board of Governors.

 Abstract: Beyond existing applications of AI, there is a critical need for artificial intelligence models and methodology to accurately and proactively interpret the physical world and assist us to monitor our ever-complex and large-scale industrial footprint on our planet.
+I will discuss how an integrated approach to connected, embodied and generative AI is a key to simultaneously acquire data and actively interpret the diverse range and resolution of sensory inputs that make up the physical world.

-Thursday, May 15 | 14:00 – 15:00
+Thursday, May 15 | 14:00 – 14:20

 About